Symbol table: Implementation

 Numerous data structures are available for implementing tables.
 Trees, linear lists and self-organizing lists can all be used to implement a symbol table.
 The symbol table is accessed by most phases of a compiler, beginning with lexical analysis, and continuing through optimization.

-A compiler may use one large symbol table for all symbols or use separated, hierarchical symbol tables for different scopes.
+A compiler may use one large symbol table for all symbols or use separated, or hierarchical symbol tables for different scopes.
 For example, in a scoped language such as Algol or PL/I a symbol "p" can be declared separately in several procedures, perhaps with different attributes.
 The scope of each declaration is the section of the program in which references to "p" resolve to that declaration.
 Each declaration represents a unique identifier "p".
 The symbol table must have some means of differentiating references to the different "p"s.

 A common data structure used to implement symbol tables is the hash table.
 The time for searching in hash tables is independent of the number of elements stored in the table, so it is efficient for a large number of elements.
 It also simplifies the classification of literals in tabular format by including the classification in calculation of the hash key.

-As the lexical analyser spends a great proportion of its time looking up the symbol table, this activity has a crucial effect on the overall speed of the compiler.
+As the semantic analyser and the code generator spend a great proportion of their time looking up the symbol table, this activity has a crucial effect on the overall speed of the compiler.
 A symbol table must be organised in such a way that entries can be found as quickly as possible.
 Hash tables are usually used to organise a symbol table, where the keyword or identifier is 'hashed' to produce an array subscript.
 Collisions are inevitable in a hash table, and a common way of handling them is to store the synonym in the next available free space in the table.

 Applications

 An object file will contain a symbol table of the identifiers it contains that are externally visible.
 During the linking of different object files, a linker will identify and resolve these symbol references.
 Usually all undefined external symbols will be searched for in one or more object libraries.
-If a module is found that defines that symbol it is linked with together with the first object file, and any undefined external identifiers are added to the list of identifiers to be looked up.
+If a module is found that defines that symbol it is linked together with the first object file, and any undefined external identifiers are added to the list of identifiers to be looked up.
 This process continues until all external references have been resolved.
 It is an error if one or more remains unresolved at the end of the process.

 While reverse engineering an executable, many tools refer to the symbol table to check what addresses have been assigned to global variables and known functions.
 If the symbol table has been stripped or cleaned out before being converted into an executable, tools will find it harder to determine addresses or understand anything about the program.